CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 [Modifiers]

-Markup: [filename or inline HTML/EJS]
+Markup: [filename]

 Style guide: [Reference]

-[Documentation and guidance content inline]
+[Documentation and guidance content]
 */
 ```

-- Heading (required)
+### Heading (required)

-  - The heading is used for the title of a generated page or the heading if this is a subsection of a page. **note:** If you want to create a subsection without a heading, add `---` after the opening `/*`.
+The heading is used for the title of a generated page or the heading if this is a subsection of a page. **note:** If you want to create a subsection without a heading, add `---` after the opening `/*`.

-- Description
+### Description

-  - The description should describe what pattern does or should be used for in plain language.
+The description should describe what pattern does or should be used for in plain language.

-- @Flags
+### @Flags

-  - To extend the default functionality of KSS, we've implemented support for custom flags.
+To extend the default functionality of KSS, we've implemented support for custom flags.
 Flags should always come after the description.

 | flag name                   | example                                                      | flag description                                                                                                                        |
 | --------------------------- | ------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------- |